 STUART: As a matter of fact, we brought a decorator in (24:02 another sha is perhaps heard now, or a sound much like it) from Chicago just last year to refurbish this part of the hotel.

 We see a sign reading "The Gold Room" outside the ballroom, photos of performers on it.
 It's the same sign we observed in the lobby on the day of the interview.
-Beneath the lettering "The Gold Room" on the placard is "The Unwinding Hours".
+Beneath the lettering "The Gold Room" is "The Unwinding Hours".

 WENDY: Well, he sure did a beautiful job.
 Pink and gold are my favorite colors.